How our panels work

-- previous disciplinary action taken, and how the nurse or midwife has responded to this
+- previous disciplinary action taken, and how the nurse, midwife or nursing associate has responded to this

-- the level of risk the nurse or midwife poses to the health and wellbeing of the public
+- the level of risk the nurse, midwife or nursing associate poses to the health and wellbeing of the public

-- the level of insight and remorse shown by the nurse or midwife
+- the level of insight and remorse shown by the nurse, midwife or nursing associate

 - the availability of training and support